saucepoint/sylphrena/README.md

 }
 ```

-There's some traceability in this single-party example, but many inbound/outbound addresses you can achieve pseudonymity through obfuscation.
+There's some traceability in this single-party example, but with many inbound/outbound addresses you can achieve pseudonymity through obfuscation.
 The EOAs holding the funds (which get self-destructed) can be shuffled so Alice's funds never have a direct trace to Charlie's address.

 # Acknowledgements